 If these medicines don't help your child to get better, or they're causing bad side effects, your child may be able to try a different biologic medicine or, in some cases, access a different medicine through a clinical trial.
 Speak to your child's doctor to find out if there are any medicines available through clinical trials.

-You can find out more in our individual drug treatment information: Adalimumab, Aminosalicylates (5-ASAs), Azathioprine for Young People, Biologic Medicines, Infliximab, Methotrexate for Young People, and Steroids.
+You can find out more in our individual drug treatment information: Adalimumab, Aminosalicylates (5-ASAs), Azathioprine, Biologic Medicines, Infliximab, Methotrexate, and Steroids.